 The blush is a very tricky part of fashion makeup.
 Find a soft pastel in an appropriate color and draw a few lines on a separate piece of paper.
 Use a clean q-tip as a brush- take from the color and place it on your model’s face in а circular motion.
 You will need several turns to make it look vivid.
 Don’t forget that when it comes to blush less is more!

 Step 7: Lipstick base

 Isolate two ellipses – one in the center of the lower lip and one on the upper lip, where you see it in the example illustration.
 Color everything but the little ellipses using a lipstick color of your choice.

 Step 8: Lipstick volume

-Hopefully you liked the tutorial and your result.
+Hopefully, you liked the tutorial and your results.
 The last step is optional- use it only for “special occasions” styling.
 Take a white gel pen on gouache and place tiny little dots all over the makeup you just created.
-This will add glittering effect and make it look glam and shiny.
+This will add a glittering effect and make it look glam and shiny.

 Did you enjoy this tutorial?
 If so, go click at the button bellow and enhance your skills further with my full online course on ‘How to Draw Faces‘!